digital-blueprint/handbook/docs/index.md

-# Welcome to the Digital Blueprint Project!
+# Welcome

-This document contains various information that's not strictly tied to a specific project.

-The goals of this handbook:
+The goals of this guide:

 * Give an overview over all the projects we work on
 * Give an overview over the development processes we follow